michael105/slterm/README.md

 		 in lessmode: 'n' (number without modifier)

 	      Hit Ctrl+Return to execute a command in the shell and enter lessmode, if more than one screen is written by the command.

+    Delayed allocation of the history buffer.
+        Saves up to tenths or even hundreds of MB, depending on the terminal's width and history size

 UTF8 support is an optional compile switch now.

+Several patches applied.

 ___

-    Stripped unicode support in favour of the 256 chars (extended) ASCII table utf8 is an optional compiletime switch now (Most programs suddenly handle German Umlauts, etc.pp out of the box, using the ASCII table / CP1250 only.
+    Stripped unicode support in favour of the 256 chars (extended) ASCII table utf8 is an optional compiletime switch now.
+        (Most programs suddenly handle German Umlauts, etc.pp out of the box, using the ASCII table / CP1250 only.
         E.g. bash, vi, ..
 What is an interesting result. st has a quite good unicode handling, but until yet I always needed to dive into the configurations for